 - The effect of subsection (2) is to broaden the methods this offence can be committed, such as: by sending text messages, emails or even through social media.

-To find you guilty of the offence of the offence of conveying false information that a person or property is in danger, the Police must prove each of the following beyond reasonable doubt:-
+To find a person guilty of the offence of the offence of conveying false information that a person or property is in danger, the police must prove each of the following beyond a reasonable doubt:

-- That you conveyed information to a person;
+- That they conveyed information to a person;

-- You knew that information was false and misleading; and
+- That they knew that information was false and misleading; and

-- You did so knowing that this information was likely to make the person to whom it was conveyed fear for the safety of:
+- They did so knowing that this information was likely to make the person to whom it was conveyed fear for the safety of: